standard-for-public-code/standard-for-public-code/GOVERNANCE.md

 - Rasmus Frey (OS2)
 - Josef Andersson (Digg)

-Ideally, no one organization will employ a majority of the steering team.
+Ideally, no single organization will employ a majority of the steering team.

 ### Responsibilities